 - Incorporate the School Counseling Certificate (PPS) into your two-year Counseling master's degree with no added time (additional application required).

 At a Glance

-- LPCC meets California BBS regulations for working as a clinician to treat individuals, couples, and families
+- LPCC meets California BBS regulations for working as an independent clinician to treat individuals, couples, and families

 - One-on-one faculty advisement, mentoring, and support